 A Summer Workshop was organized for the scholars of ‘DLF Cares – Nurturing Talent Programme’ at Ridge Valley School, Gurgaon for the current academic session, which saw the participation of over 250 students.
 An interactive one day session was also held for the parents of these scholars, supported under the scheme, on the last day of the workshop, starting at 9AM.

 Students were segregated in various groups on the basis of their classes and separate sessions were held for all groups, answering to the needs of each specific group.
 Fun activities were organized for students of classes up to V while groups comprising of students of class V and VI were given a workshop on ‘good touch / bad touch’ to educate them.
-It was explained to the students that good touch is one that feels safe and warm whereas a sexual abusive or bad touch is something that makes the child scared, anxious or uncertain.
+It was explained to the students that good touch is one that feels safe and warm whereas a sexual abusive or bad touch is with xanax something that makes the child scared, anxious or uncertain.

 Children must be taught the difference between both the touches, so that if something that makes them feel uncomfortable happens, they possess the ability to understand it and report it to somebody they trust.
 Besides this, students of this group were also given a class to increase their awareness about the environment.